shlomnissan/gleam/docs/pages/manual/importing_assets.md

 # Importing Assets

 Asset importing in VGLX is an offline step.
-Before your application runs, source files are converted into engine-native formats that are ready to upload to the GPU.
+Before your application runs source files are converted into engine-native formats that are ready to upload to the GPU.
 The runtime never parses image or mesh formats.
 It only loads data that has already been prepared.

 This design keeps the engine simple and predictable.
 Parsing formats like OBJ or PNG at runtime adds cost, complexity, and ambiguity.
 By moving that work into a build step VGLX can focus on rendering and scene management rather than file decoding.

 VGLX uses two custom runtime formats.
 Textures are stored as `.tex` files and meshes are stored as `.msh` files.
 These formats are intentionally minimal.
 They contain exactly the data the renderer needs and nothing more.
 Vertex layouts are explicit.
 Texture data is laid out linearly.
 There is no hidden work when an asset is loaded.

-> VGLX never loads OBJ, PNG, or JPG files at runtime.<br/>
-> All assets must be converted before running the application.
+> VGLX never loads OBJ, PNG, or JPG files at runtime.
+All assets must be converted to runtime formats before running the application.

 This approach mirrors how integrated engines handle assets.
 Source files are flexible and convenient for artists.
 Runtime formats are fast and stable for engines.
-The asset builder bridges that gap and ensures that every asset your application loads is already in a form the GPU can consume efficiently.
+The asset builder tool bridges that gap and ensures that every asset your application loads is already in a form the GPU can consume efficiently.

 ## Asset Builder

-The asset builder CLI converts source assets into VGLX runtime formats that the engine can load directly.
+The asset builder tool converts source assets into VGLX runtime formats that the engine can load directly.
 The interface is intentionally simple.
 A single input asset produces one or more runtime files depending on what is being imported.

 The easiest way to get the asset builder is through the VGLX installer.
 During installation you are prompted to install it alongside the engine.
 If enabled the installation directory you selected will contain a `bin` folder with the `asset_builder` executable.